wh33les/PracticeAndLearning/docs/Examples-of-data-structures.md

 A __(max-)priority queue__ is a set _S_ permitting the usual dictionary operations Add and Max, along with ExtractMax, which finds and removes the largest key from _S_, and IncreaseKey, which increases the value of a key _x_ in _S_ to a new value, _k_.
 A heap can be used to implement a priority queue.
 ### Pros
 * A heap can demonstrate a hierchary structure among data without using pointers.
+The attributes `parent`, `left`, and `right` are all given by formulas.
 * Inserting a new element into a priority queue does not require reshifting of all existing keys; in fact, it only takes logarithmic time.
 ### Cons
 * Heaps only give a partial order.
 Keys on the same level of the tree are incomparable.